onehilltech/gatekeeper/README.md

 ### Mount Gatekeeper router endpoint

-Next, we need to impor (or mount) the Gatekeeper router into our application.
+Next, we need to import (or mount) the Gatekeeper router into our application.
 This will expose route for managing and authenticating accounts.

 ```javascript